PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 #### What users are saying about PySimpleGUI

-***(None of these comments were solicited & are not paid endorsements - other than a huge thank you they received!)***
+***(None of these comments were solicited & were not paid endorsements - other than a huge thank you they received!)***

 "I've been working to learn PyQT for the past week in my off time as an intro to GUI design and how to apply it to my existing scripts...
 Took me ~30 minutes to figure out PySimpleGUI and get my scripts working with a GUI."

 "Python has been an absolute nightmare for me and I've avoided it like the plague.
 Until I saw PySimpleGUI."

 "I've been pretty amazed at how much more intuitive it is than raw tk/qt.
-The dude developing it is super active on the project too so if you come across situations that you just can't get the code to do what you want you can make bug/enhancement issues that are almost assured to get a meaningful response."
+The dude developing it is super active on the project too, so if you come across situations that you just can't get the code to do what you want you can make bug/enhancement issues that are almost assured to get a meaningful response."

 "This library is the easiest way of GUI programming in python!
 I'm totally in love with it"